TylerAndreasen/ProgrammingNotes/CPP.md

 >
 > It is important to note here the style used of defining the header.
 The name of the header is in all caps, with underscores to indicate spaces, and a trailling `_H` to indicate the symbol is defining a header.
 See `Addmission` below.

 2. Using Files and Classes : Referencing code, including classes, across C++ files is not as simple as it is in Java, for example.
 In order to reference code outside the present file, you must place an include statement at the top of (or at least inside) the relevant C++ file.
 The include statement for the native iostream class (handles console IO) is `#include <iostream>`.
 The `<>` specify that the code is not local or specific to the program you are writing, but is a library file (be it native C++ or an outside library being used by your program).
 To reference a header file defined within your program use a line with the structure `#include "headerName.h"`.
 The use of double-quotes and a `.h` file type specify that the header is within your program.
-Further the double-quote syntax (AFAIK) allows for defining relative roots from the current file to the location of the header file being included allowing for both version control and careful code management.
+Further, the double-quote syntax (AFAIK) allows for defining relative roots from the current file to the location of the header file being included allowing for both version control and careful code management.

-3. Describing Code Blocks : At this time, I do not know much about the standard ways to go about commenting C++ code properly.
-Visual Studio does seem to allow the use of a`/**/` block before a Class or Variable to document it, though I am unsure if this is proper procedure.
+3. Describing Code Blocks : At this time, I do not know much about the standard ways to go about documenting C++ code properly.
+Visual Studio does seem to allow the use of a`/**/` block before a Class or Variable to document it, though I am unsure if this is simply not the proper procedure for C++.

 4. Equality Testing : Deriving from C, C++ allows ints to be used as booleans for equality testing.
 This means that statements like `if (x = 0)` will assign the value of `x` to `0`, read the value `0` within `x` as false, and not execute the block.
 This is likely to occur when the intent was `if (x == 0)`.
 This problem gives rise to the style of placing constant values before variables in equality tests: `if (0 == x)`.
 As mistyping this with only one equals creates a compile error.